-Transport system operators or TSOs, such as Fluxys Belgium, operate their networks independently from electricity producers and gas suppliers and are bound to organise the access to their gas grid in an objective, non-discriminatory and transparent way.
+Transport system operators ("gas TSOs", and together with electricity TSOs, "TSOs"), such as Fluxys Belgium, operate their networks independently from electricity producers and gas suppliers and are bound to organise the access to their gas grid in an objective, non-discriminatory and transparent way.
 Transport operations are regulated activities that are usually granted a legal monopoly within a larger geographical area.
-To fulfil this objective efficiently, TSOs are in charge of the operation, maintenance and development of their network and also provide the necessary ancillary services such as pressure reduction, odorisation, balancing, storage facilities, etc.
+To fulfil this objective efficiently, gas TSOs are in charge of the operation, maintenance and development of their network and also provide the necessary ancillary services such as pressure reduction, odorisation, balancing, storage facilities, etc.

-The TSO is not only responsible for the off-take and redelivery of natural gas within Belgium for Belgian consumption, it also fulfils a crucial role in the transit of gas to and from neighbouring countries since redelivery points will often be connection points with the gas transportation networks of other national networks.
+The gas TSO is not only responsible for the off-take and redelivery of natural gas within Belgium for Belgian consumption, it also fulfils a crucial role in the transit of gas to and from neighbouring countries since redelivery points will often be connection points with the gas transportation networks of other national networks.
 This is especially true for Belgium, given its good connection to natural gas and LNG supplies and also given its central position and multiple entry points linking the Belgian gas transportation grid to the grids in France, the UK, Germany, Southern Europe and the Netherlands.